xaviervia/redux-haiku/README.md

 2. …causes the global State to be updated and then
 3. …some side-effect runs

-This is the key principle that guides redux-haiku's implementation: side-effects should happen only as a consequence of state update, not by intercepting particular actions.
+This is the key principle that guides `redux-haiku`'s implementation: side-effects should happen only as a consequence of state update, not by intercepting particular actions.
 This way the unidirectional data flow is preserved and the architecture remains consistent and easy to grasp.

 ## Important: `getDiff`'s quirks and limitations